What is a VA Loan?

 Where Can You Get a VA Loan?

 You do not need to go to the Department of Veteran Affairs to get a VA loan.
-The Department of Veterans Affair doesn’t lend money, they just guarantee the loan.
+The Department of Veterans Affairs doesn’t lend money, they just guarantee the loan.
 You can apply for a VA loan with any mortgage lender that participates in the VA home loan program.
 You will need to get a Certificate of Eligibility from VA to prove to the lender that you are eligible for a VA loan.
 Lenders set their own interest rates, discount points, and closing points.
 You should shop around for the best rates.

 We are not a mortgage company and we do not sell mortgages.
 If you would like to contact a qualified mortgage company click here.